The Complete Guide To Your Square Checking Account, & Instant Transfer Options

 The Bottom Line On Square’s Money Transfer Tools

-And of course, Square offers an even more convenient way for merchants to access funds right away with the Square Card.
-If you struggle to separate out business expenses from the rest of your finances, the Square Card could be a lifesaver.
+And of course, Square offers an even more convenient way for merchants to access funds right away with Square Checking.
+If you struggle to separate out business expenses from the rest of your finances, Square Checking could be a lifesaver.
 There’s just a peace of mind that comes from knowing your money is yours to spend right away.
 Most merchant account providers can’t even offer that kind of convenience, which does make Square stand out in this regard.

 Keep in mind that typically, the best merchant accounts include next-business-day deposits, meaning that after closing time (usually anywhere between 5-7 pm), the funds are in your bank account the morning of the next business day.
 Others offer a 24-48 hour turnaround, which is fairly standard and comparable to Square’s standard deposit schedule.
 At no point should you work with any processor that regularly takes longer than 2-3 days to process payments.